UPDATED: What is readability?

-With companies utilizing digital platforms for massive amounts of competing content, writing easy-to-read pieces is critical to making your audience linger on your site.
-Additionally, 81% of business people surveyed claimed poorly written content was a waste of time.
+With companies utilizing digital platforms for massive amounts of competing content, writing easy-to-read pieces are critical to making your audience linger on your site.
+Additionally, 81 percent of potential clients and companies surveyed claimed poorly written content was a waste of time.

 How to make readable content?

 As much as we would all like to sound like literary geniuses, it is best to write content in a less-complex fashion.
 Use “plain language” to communicate with your audience.

 As always, consider your audience.
 Create content geared towards your audience and in a way they can comprehend easily and quickly.
 Jargon is tough to communicate in an effective way, unless your audience is very industry-specific.